-The National Framework 2009 - 2020 consists of high level and supporting outcomes, strategies and actions to be delivered through a series of three year action plans and indicators of change that can be used to monitor the progress of the National Framework.
+The National Framework consists of high level outcomes, strategies and actions to be delivered through a series of three year action plans and indicators of change that can be used to monitor progress.

 The high level outcome: Australia's children and young people are safe and well.

 - Children live in safe and supportive families and communities.

 - Children and families access adequate support to promote safety and intervene early.

 - Risk factors for child abuse and neglect are addressed.

 - Children who have been abused or neglected receive the support and care they need for their safety and wellbeing.

 - Indigenous children are supported and safe in their families and communities.

 - Child sexual abuse and exploitation is prevented and survivors receive adequate support.

 The fourth action plan of the National Framework has a key focus on supporting families, communities and organisations to keep children safe.